Victor de Sabata: Family connections

 De Sabata's daughter Eliana (a film screenwriter) is married to conductor Aldo Ceccato, who was also de Sabata's pupil.

 His granddaughter, Isabella de Sabata, was married to conductor John Eliot Gardiner.
-His grandson, Cristiano Ceccato, son of Eliana, is a former student of CAD pioneer John Frazer and worked for architects Frank Gehry and Zaha Hadid.
-His second grandson, Francesco Ceccato, is the CEO of Barclays Europe.
+His grandson, Cristiano Ceccato de Sabata, son of Eliana, is a former student of CAD pioneer John Frazer and worked for architects Frank Gehry and Zaha Hadid.
+His second grandson, Francesco Ceccato de Sabata, is the CEO of Barclays Europe.